 - Give you permission to use them as a reference.

-- Are able to speak to the quality of your work (or your character, in the case of a personal reference).
+- Can speak to the quality of your work (or your character, in the case of a personal reference).

 - Will have only positive things to say.

 - Can provide concrete examples of your accomplishments.

 - Express themselves well and in a way that reflects positively on you.

 As a rule of thumb, it’s a bad idea to ask anyone for a reference if you wouldn’t feel comfortable providing one for them.
 Remember that their conduct will reflect on you, not only during the reference but generally.
 Keep in mind that hiring managers often Google candidates during the hiring process, and might do the same with your references.
 You don’t want the endorsement of someone with a less-than-professional online reputation.